 Le Puy, a quaint French village and the former name of this guesthouse, has a few things in common with The Setting Inn located in the hills of Oregon’s Willamette Valley.
 Both locations ooze charm and are brimming with high quality red wines.
-It was my good fortune to stay at The Setting Inn, located in the Dundee Hill country, during harvest.
+It was my good fortune to stay at The Setting Inn, located in the Dundee Hill country, in early August.

-Early October is a wonderful time to visit this part of wine country.
+Summer is a wonderful time to visit this part of Willamette Valley wine country.
+The lavender farms and farmers’ markets are at their peak production cycles and the weather is sunny and warm.
+Of course, fall is also an ideal time to explore Newberg, Oregon.
 The summer crowds have left, the leaves are changing and the wine in the nearby tasting rooms is literally flowing.
 Perhaps pumping over is a more accurate term when we’re talking Pinot Noir, but I’m getting ahead of myself.

-Sustainability is the watch word here; from low flow shower heads to reclaimed wood floors and farm to table organic breakfasts, the architects turned inn keepers have an ecology-focused mission in their hospitality driven wine valley inn.
+Sustainability is the watch word here; from low flow shower heads to reclaimed wood floors and rustic continental breakfast boxes.
+There is no doubt that the Setting Inn team has an ecology-focused mission.
 With soaring ceilings, the great room welcomes guests to linger before they adjourn to guest suites both above and below the first floor.

-Breakfast is served in the turret room or on the balcony overlooking the valley when weather allows.
+The rustic breakfast box, featuring local cheeses, pastries and salami, is delivered to your door or on the balcony overlooking the valley when weather allows.
 Guests are welcome to wander the property with the east side of the inn offering Chehalem Ridge views.
-All rooms include Tempur-Pedic mattress, air conditioning and wireless internet connection.
-Some suites include fireplaces.
-Be sure to take advantage of Lea and Andy’s breadth of food and wine knowledge of the area and take time to stop and smell the
+All rooms include air conditioning and wireless internet connection.
+Be sure to take advantage of the innkeepers breadth of food and wine knowledge of the area and take time to stop and smell the

 roses fermenting grapes if you happen to visit during crush.

-There are plenty of other things to do on site besides sip wine, though nobody will blame you if that’s it.
-There’s a Fitness Center with a Peloton Bike, a Bocce court with a view, and yard Games such as cornhole, croquet, and badminton.
-Parking and Wi-Fi are complimentary.
+There are plenty of other things to do on site besides sip wine, though nobody will blame you if that’s all you do.
+There’s a small fitness center with a Peloton Bike, a newly installed Bocce court with a view, and yard games such as cornhole, croquet, and badminton.
+Parking, including an electric plug in option, and Wi-Fi are complimentary.

-Rates vary from $235 to $345 with queen and king suites.
+Rates vary from $300 to $580 depending on dates and availability during time of booking.
 Get information about The Setting Inn and local activities at the official website.
-They also have a sister location in the Napa Valley if you’re heading to that area of California.
+They also have a sister location in the Napa Valley if you’re heading to that area of northern California.
 Book direct with them or check rates at Booking.com.